Lehigh-University-Design/DES-396/docs/course_info/course_dynamic.md

 MISSING 3 CLASSES WITHOUT PRIOR APPROVAL WILL RESULT IN THE DEDUCTION OF ONE LETTER GRADE FROM THE FINAL EARNED GRADE.
 MISSING 4 OR MORE CLASSES WILL RESULT IN THE STUDENT FAILING THE CLASS.

+## Responsibilities

+Class Participation.
+Your full participation is expected.
+This includes paying attention and participating in class discussions and critiques, taking course work seriously, and working on course work for this class during the whole class period.

 ## Academic Honesty

 The Lehigh community considers the promotion of academic integrity a fundamental responsibility.
 Please be sure to familiarize yourself with Lehigh [academic integrity resources](https://citl.lehigh.edu/academic-integrity-resources).